edgepointlearning/edgepointlearning.com/src/collections/blog/2020/2020-04-22-corporate-sustainability-initiatives.md

 Immediate changes signal to employees that you aren’t just giving lip service to the idea of lessening your impact.
 Try these nine changes to start and create the microlearning, access-on-demand resources employees can refer to as needed.

-1. <strong>Form a committee for the first step:</strong> Recruit interested employees to help identify areas of need and what’s already going well
+1. **Form a committee for the first step:** Recruit interested employees to help identify areas of need and what’s already going well
-2. <strong>Make concrete changes, quickly:</strong> Install filtered water, improve recycling practices, and eliminate plastic and Styrofoam from your company’s kitchens and breakrooms
+2. **Make concrete changes, quickly:** Install filtered water, improve recycling practices, and eliminate plastic and Styrofoam from your company’s kitchens and breakrooms
-3. <strong>Consider transitioning to a paperless office:</strong> Google Drive and Dropbox are just two ways to implement company-wide [strategies for a paperless office](https://www.cio.com/article/2377681/14-tips-for-creating-a-paperless-office.html)
+3. **Consider transitioning to a paperless office:** Google Drive and Dropbox are just two ways to implement company-wide [strategies for a paperless office](https://www.cio.com/article/2377681/14-tips-for-creating-a-paperless-office.html)
-4. <strong>Offer “green” days:</strong> For example, employees can [reduce carbon emissions](https://static.tti.tamu.edu/tti.tamu.edu/documents/mobility-report-2019.pdf) when they are given the opportunity to work from home
+4. **Offer “green” days:** For example, employees can [reduce carbon emissions](https://static.tti.tamu.edu/tti.tamu.edu/documents/umr/archive/mobility-report-2019.pdf) when they are given the opportunity to work from home
-5. <strong>Incentivize ride-sharing and public transit:</strong> Give comp time to employees who commute together and pay for public transit options where available
+5. **Incentivize ride-sharing and public transit:** Give comp time to employees who commute together and pay for public transit options where available
-6. <strong>Use geofencing to send employees reminders:</strong> For employees on jobsites, geofencing can help deliver sustainability updates or reminders in small bites
+6. **Use geofencing to send employees reminders:** For employees on jobsites, geofencing can help deliver sustainability updates or reminders in small bites
-7. <strong>Clean up your training:</strong> Instead of sending employees away for company training, use microlearning, eLearning, or mLearning to keep training close to home
+7. **Clean up your training:** Instead of sending employees away for company training, use microlearning, eLearning, or mLearning to keep training close to home
-8. <strong>[Evaluate your supply chains:](https://www.entrepreneur.com/article/345663)</strong> If a supplier is particularly problematic, it may be time to look for other options
+8. **[Evaluate your supply chains:](https://www.entrepreneur.com/article/345663)** If a supplier is particularly problematic, it may be time to look for other options
-9. <strong>Encourage [employee ownership of sustainability:](https://hbr.org/2018/02/how-to-make-sustainability-every-employees-responsibility)</strong> This makes employees feel like they are working with each other towards a common goal
+9. **Encourage [employee ownership of sustainability:](https://hbr.org/2018/02/how-to-make-sustainability-every-employees-responsibility)** This makes employees feel like they are working with each other towards a common goal
-10. <strong>[Share sustainability wins:](https://www.peoplegoal.com/blog/sustainability-in-the-workplace)</strong> Recognize employees and departments that implement and follow through with sustainability practices and policies
+10. **[Share sustainability wins:](https://www.peoplegoal.com/blog/sustainability-in-the-workplace)** Recognize employees and departments that implement and follow through with sustainability practices and policies

 ## Communicate the change